boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/printing-your-tags.md

 permalink: /consignors/items-accepted/printing-your-tags/
 ---

 You must [register]({% link pages/register.md %}) for this upcoming sale, even if you have previously registered as a Consignor with Boutique For A Week.
 To begin your inventory and print tags for this sale, [select this link](http://www.mysalemanager.net/itm_start.aspx?partnercode=BFAW) and enter your assigned code and password.
 Note: Please double check that you enter the correct code.
-If you print tags with another Consignor’s code, that Consignor will be paid for the sale of your items.
+If you print tags with another Consignor's code, that Consignor will be paid for the sale of your items.

 ## Printing Your Barcoded Tags: